Lahiruerandika/aws-solutions-architect-exam-prep/design-high-performing-architectures/questions.md

 - **Amazon ElastiCache** (Redis or Memcached) is a highly efficient in-memory data store that can cache frequent and repetitive read-heavy queries.
 - Caching improves **latency and application performance** by reducing the load on the database.
 - This approach is ideal for situations where **identical datasets are repeatedly requested**, as described.

+#### 🚫 Why the other options are incorrect:

+- **A.** Amazon SNS is a messaging service, not a caching mechanism.
+It cannot be used to cache or store datasets.
+- **C.** Read replicas help with read scalability but **do not cache results**.
+Each query still hits the database engine.
+- **D.** Amazon Kinesis Data Firehose is used for **data streaming and delivery**, not for database querying or caching.

+---